Urinary tract infection

 Medical Conditions that Increase the Risk of UTIs

-Urinary Tract Abnormalities.
 Some people have structural abnormalities of the urinary tract that cause urine to stagnate or flow backward into the upper urinary tract.
 A prolapsed bladder (cystocele) can result in incomplete urination so that urine collects, creating a breeding ground for bacteria.
-Tiny pockets called diverticula sometimes develop inside the urethral wall and can collect urine and debris, further increasing the risk for infection.
+Tiny pockets called diverticula sometimes develop inside the urethral or bladder wall and can collect urine and debris, further increasing the risk for infection.

-In most cases, urinary tract infections are annoyances that cause urinary discomfort.
+In most cases, UTIs are annoyances that cause urinary discomfort.
 However, if left untreated, UTIs can develop into very serious and potentially life-threatening kidney infections (pyelonephritis) that can permanently scar or damage the kidneys.
 The infection may also spread into the bloodstream (called sepsis) and elsewhere in the body.

 UTIs in pregnant women pose serious health risks for both mother and child.
-UTIs that occur during pregnancy pose a higher than average risk of developing into kidney infections.
-Any pregnant woman who suspects she has a urinary tract infection should immediately contact her doctor.
+UTIs that occur during pregnancy have a higher than average risk of developing into kidney infections.
+Any pregnant woman who suspects she has a UTI should immediately contact her doctor.
 Many doctors recommend that women receive periodic urine testing throughout their pregnancies to check for signs of bacterial infection.

-In some adults, recurrent UTIs may cause scarring in the kidneys, which over time can lead to renal hypertension and eventual kidney failure.
+In some adults, recurrent UTIs may cause scarring in the kidneys, which over time can lead to renal hypertension and to kidney failure, a serious condition that requires lifelong treatment with dialysis or kidney transplant.
 Most of these adults with kidney damage have other predisposing diseases or structural abnormalities.
-Recurrent urinary tract infections, even in the kidney, almost never lead to progressive kidney damage in otherwise healthy women.
+Recurrent UTIs almost never lead to progressive kidney damage in otherwise healthy people.

-Scarring and future kidney problems are also concerns for children who experience severe or multiple kidney infections.
+Scarring and future kidney problems are concerns for children who experience severe or multiple kidney infections.

-Symptoms of lower urinary tract infections usually begin suddenly and may include one or more of the following signs:
+Symptoms of lower UTIs usually begin suddenly and may include one or more of the following signs:

 - The urge to urinate frequently, which may recur immediately after the bladder is emptied.